4.8 Active Transport

 Like Pushing a Humvee Uphill

-You can tell by their faces that these airmen (Figure 4.8.1) are expending a lot of trying to push this Humvee up a slope.
+You can tell by their faces that these airmen (Figure 4.8.1) are expending a lot of energy trying to push this Humvee up a slope.
 The men are participating in a competition that tests their brute strength against that of other teams.
 The Humvee weighs about 13 thousand pounds (about 5,897 kilograms), so it takes every ounce of energy they can muster to move it uphill against the force of gravity.
-Transport of some substances across a is a little like pushing a Humvee uphill — it can’t be done without adding energy.
+Transport of some substances across a plasma membrane is a little like pushing a Humvee uphill — it can’t be done without adding energy.

 What Is Active Transport?